#001 – Orchestra

 The Harp

-Encompassing a two-octave range with all chromatic scale notes, played by plucking rubber strings or directly striking the pipes with a stick.
-This exhibit illustrates the correlation between a pipe’s length and the tonal range it produces.
+A two-octave range with all chromatic notes, played by plucking rubber strings or striking pipes with a stick.
+Demonstrates the relationship between pipe length and tone.

 Recorders Wheel

-Consisting of twelve large alto recorders, operated by a distinctive set of pistons.
+Twelve large alto recorders operated by pistons.
 Gravity triggers a weight mechanism that propels air, producing various tunes.

 Sitar House